Ideas for senior picture outfits & dressing for senior pictures.

 Picking out what to wear for senior pictures is the part of planning them that takes the most time.
 I want you to be confident in your senior pictures and not spend hours sorting through your closet or clothes shopping.
 The following tips will be helpful as you plan your wardrobe for senior pictures.

 1. Wear what you love.

 Wear your most favorite outfit in your closet.
-Even if that’s a tank top and jeans because you’re going to feel the most confident in it.
+Even if it’s flannel shirt and jeans, because you’re going to feel the most confident in it.

 2. Wear what fits you well.

 When it comes to dressing for senior pictures another tip is to only wear clothing that fits you well.
 You need to be comfortable in your clothing to have good pictures.

 If you’re unsure of what fits you well, try everything on before your portrait appointment.
 If you still need help choosing, bring a diverse wardrobe to your senior pictures, but don’t expect to wear everything you bring.
 I’ll pick what I think looks best.
 Many times what I pick ends up being what you like best anyway.

 It’s best to bring one solid neutral colored T-shirt.
 Black, gray, blue or white works best.
 This will give you a portrait with a classic, timeless look.
 Dark, muted or solid colors are always a good choice.
 They stand out no matter what location we’re photographing at.